J. Howard Moore: Early life and education

 John Howard Moore was born on December 4, 1862, near Rockville, Indiana.
 (Note: Several sources give Moore's place of birth as Linden, Atchison County, Missouri.
-An obituary published in the Cawker City Ledger indicates that he was actually born in Rockville, Indiana, and moved to Linden shortly afterward.
+A Cawker City Ledger obituary records his place of birth as Rockville, Indiana and that he moved to Linden shortly afterwards.
 The 1910 United States census also lists Moore as being born in Indiana.)
-He was the eldest of the six children of William A. Moore and Mary Moore (née Barger).
+He was the eldest of the six children of William A. Moore and Mary Moore.
 He had three brothers and two sisters.
 When Moore was six months old, his family moved to Linden, Missouri.
-Over the next 30 years, the family moved between Kansas, Missouri and Iowa.
+Over the next 30 years, the family moved between Kansas, Missouri, and Iowa.

-Moore had a Christian upbringing, which instilled in him the belief that humans were created by God to have dominion over the Earth and its inhabitants.
-Growing up on a farm, Moore enjoyed hunting, a pastime shared by those around him.
-He later reflected that he and his community viewed animals as existing for whatever purposes they deemed appropriate.
+Moore was raised in a Christian household.
+According to Donna L. Davey, his childhood religious teaching presented humans as having dominion over the Earth and other animals.
+Moore later wrote that, while growing up on a farm, he hunted and accepted the view that animals existed for human purposes.

-Moore studied at High Bank school in Linden until the age of 17, then attended a college in Rock Port, Missouri, for one year.
-He subsequently studied at Oskaloosa College in Iowa from 1880 to 1884, but did not graduate.
-Moore continued his education at Drake University.
-His study of science introduced him to Darwin's theory of evolution, leading him to reject Christianity in favor of an ethic based on Darwin's theory, which recognized the intrinsic value of animals independent of their value to humans.
-Additionally, Moore studied law under C. H. Hawkins in Cawker City, Kansas.
+Moore studied at High Bank School in Linden until the age of 17, then attended a college in Rock Port, Missouri, for one year.
+He studied at Oskaloosa College in Iowa from 1880 to 1884, but did not graduate.
+He later attended Drake University.
+Davey writes that Moore's study of science introduced him to Darwin's theory of evolution, leading him to reject Christianity and to argue for an ethic that did not treat animals as valuable only for their use to humans.
+Moore also studied law under C. H. Hawkins in Cawker City, Kansas.